 ARMOUR, Donald J. Lieutenant and Surgeon KEH 1910

 ARMSTRONG, James.
 Private.
-New Zealander who enlisted in 1902 and was commissioned as a Second Lieutenant in the King's Colonials in 1903 in command of 1st Troop (New South Wales) 'C' Squadron (Australasian) and shown with that rank on 1905 Officer's List.
+New Zealander who enlisted in 1902 and was commissioned as a Second Lieutenant in the King's Colonials in 1903 in command of 1st Troop (New South Wales), 'C' Squadron (Australasian) and shown with that rank on the 1905 Officer's List.
 Living in the South Island, New Zealand in 1946.
-One of the first fifty to enlist.
+One of the first fifty to enlist in KEH.

 ARMSTRONG, John W. Private.
 D/17279.
 Transferred to KEH as Private, 1st Dragoons then Private, Corps of Dragoons.
 Entitled to British War and Victory Medals.